• Reading

 Mom’s Night Out at a Paint Your Own Picture Studio

 Has a paint your own picture studio opened in your area?
-It sure seems like an upcoming ladies night out option and we just had to try it out!
+It sure seems like an upcoming ladies’ night out option and we just had to try it out!
 Kim and I are very family centered and do not get out often.
 BUT, there are many benefits for spending time with your friends.
-Being able to actually have a conversation is one of them!

 For around $30 (depending on where you live) you can attend a class and leave with a finished painting.
 The studio near us encourages you to B.Y.O.B. and snacks.
-(F.Y.I. a piece chocolate cake was very helpful with the creative process).
-They provide an instructor that leads the class in a painting with step by step, easy to follow directions.
-You chose the colors, how big, how many, pretty much all the details.
+(F.Y.I. a piece chocolate cake was very helpful with the creative process)

-Kim and I couldn’t agree on which painting we liked and after a few months of browsing their selections, we decided to attend and paint something we were both interested in – OWLS!
+Kim and I couldn’t agree on which painting we liked, and after a few months of browsing their selections, we decided to attend and paint something we were both interested in – OWLS!
 We researched some owl pictures and thought about the colors that would match our kids rooms BEFORE attending the class.

 With #3 on the way, I thought this would be a great way to make something for baby’s nursery.
 I talked last month about how to bond with baby and making something is one way to get excited for and connect with your little one.
 Here is a picture of my painting for baby #3 who just arrived!
 (Have you figured out yet that I am on an owl kick?)